 IVDD (Intervertebral Disc Disease) is a degenerative disease that can affect your dog's spinal cord and causes a range of painful symptoms.
-Our Rock Hill veterinary neurologist specializes in the diagnosis and treatment of disorders of the brain, spinal cord, muscles and nerves of pets.
-Today we look at IVDD in dogs.

 What is Intervertebral Disc Disease in dogs?